 Not all distracted driving is necessarily illegal or results in a traffic ticket.
 In the context of a personal injury claim, an accident victim only needs to prove that a distracted driver was negligent, not criminal.

-Three main types of distracted driving lead to accidents:
+Three main types of distracted driving often lead to accidents:

-- Visual Distractions: A distraction diverts the driver’s eyes from the road.
-This includes looking at a phone, glancing at passengers in the back seat, or spending too much time looking at a GPS or other screen inside the vehicle.
+- Visual Distractions: These divert the driver’s eyes from the road.
+Examples include looking at a phone, glancing at passengers in the back seat, or spending too much time looking at a GPS or other in-vehicle screen.

-- Manual Distractions: A manual distraction involves taking the driver’s hands off the steering wheel.
-Texting while driving is one of the most common forms of manual distraction.
-Other manual distractions include eating, drinking, or smoking.
+- Manual Distractions: These involve taking the driver’s hands off the steering wheel.
+Texting while driving is one of the most common examples, but eating, drinking, or smoking while driving also falls under this category.

-Under Charleston law, it is illegal for any driver to use a wireless electronic communication device to compose, send, or read a text-based communication while operating a motor vehicle.
-Even if such drivers do not cause an accident, they can still be stopped by police and fined.
+Under South Carolina law, it is illegal for any driver to use a wireless electronic communication device to compose, send, or read a text-based communication while operating a motor vehicle.

 What Are the Top Ten Causes of Distracted Driving?